Medically reviewed by Vicky Davis, FNP

-Below, we’ll look at some of the common reasons masturbation is claimed to cause hair loss and debunk some of the nonsense “science" used to back up these claims.
+Below, we’ll look at some of the reasoning behind claims that masturbation causes hair loss and debunk some of the nonsense “science” behind these beliefs.

-Dihydrotestosterone, more commonly known as DHT, is a male sex hormone that’s the primary cause of male pattern baldness.
+Dihydrotestosterone, more commonly referred to as DHT, is a male sex hormone that’s the main factor responsible for male pattern baldness.

 One of the most common reasons used to back up the claim that masturbation causes hair loss is that masturbating results in a release of hormones, including DHT.

-Another study compares men with normal sexual activity levels to men that deliberately avoided sexual activity.
-Blood sample data showed no difference between the two groups in the levels of total testosterone, free testosterone and luteinizing hormone (LH).
+Blood sample data showed that there were no significant differences between the two groups in the levels of total testosterone, free testosterone and luteinizing hormone (LH).

 Since DHT is a metabolite of testosterone, it’s extremely unlikely that sexual activity (whether it’s masturbation or sexual intercourse) has any effect, positive or negative, on DHT levels.

-While it’s true that semen does contain protein, masturbating or having sex doesn’t have any significant effect on the amount of protein available for your hair follicles.
+While it’s true that semen does contain protein, masturbating or having sex doesn’t reduce the amount of protein that’s available for your hair follicles by any significant amount.

-To put this in perspective, you consume about six grams of protein every time you eat an egg, and 30 to 60 grams every time you eat a chicken breast.
+To put these figures in context, you consume approximately six grams of protein every time you eat an egg, and 30 to 60 grams every time you eat a chicken breast.

-Just like the supposed link between masturbation and DHT, there’s no correlation between masturbation and protein deficiency.
+Just like the supposed link between masturbation and DHT, there’s no real correlation between masturbation, protein deficiency or hair loss.

 This myth is a variation on the "masturbation affects DHT" claim we debunked above, albeit with the added claim of masturbation affecting the total balance of hormones in your body.